top of page

 Scott Le Crass- Director and Associate Company Member

-Scott was born in Bristol, grew up in Birmingham, trained as an actor at Arts Ed and was a director on the Birmingham Rep’s first Foundry Programme.
-Last year he completed the National Theatre Director’s Course.
-He is an Associate Director for Pleasure Dome Theatre Company and has directed all their productions
+Scott grew up in Birmingham, trained as an actor at Arts Ed and was a director on the Birmingham Rep’s first Foundry Programme.
+In 2022, he completed the National Theatre Director’s Course.

 Jai trained at RADA and won the 2016 Association of Lighting Designer’s ETC Award.